15 Differences Between GoldMine and Salesforce

 11. Email Client Integration

-GoldMine also has its own integrated email client.
+GoldMine has its own integrated email client, which many users swear by.

 12. Reporting and Dashboards

-Salesforce comes with a large set of starter reports and provides an easy interface that lets users create their own reports and dashboards.
-With Winter ’11, Salesforce released a redesigned report editor that added a tree view of tables and fields, a click and drag editor and other new report design features.
+Salesforce comes with a large set of starter reports.
+There is a drag and drop interface that lets users create their own reports and dashboards.
 Reports can be exported to a CSV file for further manipulation in Excel.
+A scheduler allows users to receive reports via email at pre-determined days and times.

 13. Mobile Access